TL-System/plato/docs/Configuration.md

 #### Valid processors for `clients.outbound_processors`

 - `mistnet_randomized_response`: Activate randomized response on features for PyTorch MistNet, must also set `algorithm.epsilon` to activate.
-Must be placed before `mistnet_unbatch` if used.
+Must be placed before `mistnet_unbatch`.

 - `mistnet_laplace`: Add random noise with laplace distribution to features for PyTorch MistNet.
+Must be placed before `mistnet_unbatch`.

 - `mistnet_gaussian`: Add random noise with gaussian distribution to features for PyTorch MistNet.
+Must be placed before `mistnet_unbatch`.

+- `mistnet_quantize`: Quantize features for PyTorch MistNet.
+Must not be used together with `mistnet_outbound_features`.

 - `mistnet_unbatch`: Unbatch features for PyTorch MistNet clients, must use this processor for every PyTorch MistNet client before sending.

 - `mistnet_outbound_features`: Convert PyTorch tensor features into NumPy arrays before sending to the server, for the benefit of saving a substantial amount of communication overhead if the feature dataset is large.
-Must be placed after `mistnet_unbatch` if used.
+Must be placed after `mistnet_unbatch`.

 #### Valid processors for `clients.inbound_processors`